Xilinx/Vitis-AI/tvm/docs/running_on_zynq.md

 ## Overview

-The TVM-Vitis flow occurs in two stages: Compilation and Execution.
-During the Compilation a user can choose to compile a model for the target devices that are currently supported by the flow.
-Subsequently, the generated files can be used to run models on a target device in the Execution.
-This document provides instruction to excute compiled models using the TVM-Vitis flow.
-For more information on how to compile models please refer to the "getting_start" document.
+ The TVM with Vitis AI flow contains two stages: Compilation and Execution.
+During the compilation a user can choose to compile a model for the target devices that are currently supported.
+Once a model is compiled, the generated files can be used to run the model on a target device during the Execution stage.
+Currently, the TVM with Vitis AI flow supports a selected number of Xilinx data center and edge devices.

+This document provides instruction to execute compiled models using the TVM with Vitis AI flow on supported Zynq devices.
+For more information on how to compile models please refer to the "compiling_a_model.md" document.

-The Xilinx Deep Learning Processor Unit ([DPU]) is a configurable computation engine dedicated for convolutional neural networks.
-On edge devices, The TVM-Vitis flow exploits DPU hardware accelerator built for the following evaluation boards:
+The Xilinx Deep Learning Processor Unit (DPU) is a configurable computation engine dedicated for convolutional neural networks.
+On edge devices, The TVM with Vitis AI flow exploits [DPUv2] hardware accelerator built for the following evaluation boards:
 * [Ultra96]
 * [ZCU104]
 * [ZCU102]

 ## Resources
 You could find more information here:
-*

-## Board Setup
-Follow instruction in [Pynq-DPU] repository to download and install DPU on one of the supported evaluation board.
+* Board setup - Follow instruction in [Pynq-DPU] repository to download and install dpuv2 on one of the supported Zynq evaluation board.

 ### Test DPU on Pynq
 You could try testing your DPU setup on your evaluation board.